 The design of street level uses shapes how residents and visitors experience Downtown.
-Design of the ground floor can reflect the human scale and contribute to a vibrant public realm, but it is unreasonable to expect a retail plinth to be successful in every location Downtown.
-Current development standards include requirements setbacks (SMC 17C.124.230) and windows (SMC 17C.124.510) on the ground floor but offer little guidance on how design spaces at street level that work for different uses.
+Design of the ground floor can reflect the human scale and contribute to a vibrant public realm, but it is unreasonable to expect ground-floor retail sales and service uses to be successful in every location Downtown..
+Current development standards include requirements for setbacks (SMC 17C.124.230) and windows (SMC 17C.124.510) on the ground floor but offer little guidance on how to design spaces at street level that work for different uses.
 For retail uses this may mean visual transparency at eye level, higher ceilings, and on-grade entries, but design for residential uses is somewhat different, including distinct protected entries, and visual and/or physical separation from the street.
-A set of specific standards or guidelines that regulate design at street level can accommodate different uses in way that is sensitive to the context of surrounding development and flexible to accommodate changing tenants and owners.
-These standards can prioritize active uses or specific design practices along specific corridors where the pedestrian environment is a priority, consistent with the recommendations of the Complete Streets Assessment in the North Bank Plan.
+A set of specific standards that regulate design at street level can accommodate different uses in way that is sensitive to the context of surrounding development and historic reconfigurations of storefronts, and flexible to accommodate changing tenants and owners.
+These standards can prioritize active uses or specific design practices along specific corridors where the pedestrian environment is a priority to better align with desired design characteristics.